Robert K. Agar, Jr. Volunteerism Award

 First introduced in 1999, this award recognizes an unsung hero in our community-one who quietly, with little fanfare or recognition, makes our community a better place through volunteer efforts.
 In 2005, upon being honored with the award, the name was changed to the Daniel C. Dillon Helping Hands, Caring Heart Award for Mr. Dillon's tireless efforts as the CEO of Berkshire United Way and a faithful steward of the organizations's brand, message and commitment to service.

 The Helping Hand Award is given to recognize an individual or group of individuals who are there time and time again for those in need in our community.
 It was instituted to honor special people in our community who serve those in need in many unique ways.
-The award was presented to Brenda Petell, HR Business Partner in Corporate Finance for SABIC.
+The award was presented to Julie Salatino of the Berkshire Juvenile Court in 2017.